tringi/x32-abi-windows/README.md

 ## Test program

-The program checks if its executable was built with **IMAGE_FILE_LARGE_ADDRESS_AWARE** flag. **Iff** the executable is **64-bit** and the flag was intentionally **cleared** (restricting the address space of the process to lowest 2 GBs (lower 31 bits)), then runs the test with **long** type (even on 64-bit Windows **long** type is 32-bit) acting as storage for the pointer (I call it **short_ptr**).
+The program checks if its executable was built with **IMAGE_FILE_LARGE_ADDRESS_AWARE** flag. **Iff** the executable is **64-bit** and the flag was intentionally **cleared** (restricting the address space of the process to lowest 2 GBs (lower 31 bits)), then runs the test with **long** (on 64-bit Windows **long** type is still 32-bit) as a storage type for the pointers (I call it **short_ptr**).
 Otherwise it runs the same test with native pointer size.

+The test consists of building a random tree and randomly walking through it.
+Obviously this is a synthetic test and the results will vary wildly when used with real-world code.

-In [/results/6-9-64M](https://github.com/tringi/x32-abi-windows/tree/master/results/6-9-64M) you'll find prebuilt test programs, where every node of the tree carries 6 pointers to next nodes (some left intentionally NULL).
+In [/results](https://github.com/tringi/x32-abi-windows/tree/master/results) you'll find prebuilt test programs.

+* 6-9-64M ([x32-abi-windows-tight.cpp](https://github.com/tringi/x32-abi-windows/blob/master/x32-abi-windows-tight.cpp)) test builds a tree where every node has 6 pointers to next nodes (some left intentionally NULL).
 A tree of 9 levels is generated and then walked through 67108864 times.
+* 3-15-16M ([x32-abi-windows.cpp](https://github.com/tringi/x32-abi-windows/blob/master/x32-abi-windows.cpp)) test builds a tree where every node has 3 pointers, some intentionally NULL, spaced by cache line-sized padding to break sharing.
+A tree of 15 levels is generated and then walked through 16777216 times.

 ## Changes since first release

 * replaced **std::rand** with **std::mt19937** and **std::uniform_int_distribution** to get better random distribution
 * nodes are preallocated and random-shuffled before being inserted into tree to break potential allocation locality; this has caused the results to change, for worse, in all cases, but interestingly the least for x86-64X32
-* added some additional breaks between pointers to simulate real-world data; the results now show only 3% improvement which is nearing the margin of error
+* added test with additional cache line-sized padding between pointers to simulate some real-world data, to break sharing; these results show only 3% improvement which is nearing the margin of error

-*I'm still working on other ways to make the test conclusive*
+*I'm still working on other ways to make the test more conclusive*

 ## Test results
 **x86-64 Ryzen 1800X 3.6 GHz, DDR4 @ 3333 MHz dual channel**

-Note that this is a synthetic test.
-The results of this technique will vary wildly when used with real-world code.
-Also the methods of measurement are very rough and the whole thing might be flawed in more than one way, but anyway...

-The results are very interesting, yet not entirely surprising, at least not to me as I've already read quite a lot on this topic.
-I very much invite you to run them yourself.
+The results are very interesting, yet not entirely surprising if you've already read on this topic, i.e. why people around Linux found it worth experimenting with.
+I very much invite you to run the tests yourself.

 High performance power scheme.
-The tables contain best result out of 6, or so, runs.
+The tables contain best result out of 6 or more runs.

 ### 6-9-64M
 **pointers tightly packed** [x32-abi-windows-tight.cpp](https://github.com/tringi/x32-abi-windows/blob/master/x32-abi-windows-tight.cpp)